h4ndsh/h4ndsh.github.io/2023/myresources/index.md

 # How to start?

 The answer to this question is simple: you just need to start.
-You don't need to compile the MD file, give me all the Markdown text.
-You don't need to know everything about cybersecurity to start learning ethical hacking, you just need to have a good knowledge of the basics.
+I know that it is not easy to start learning ethical hacking because there are a lot of topics to learn, but you just need to start.
+You don't need to know everything to start learning ethical hacking; you just need to know the basics of the following topics:
-To start learning ethical hacking, you need to know the basics of:

 - Networking
 - Linux